matrix-org/matrix-spec-proposals/proposals/3635-voip-early-media.md

 This method of exchanging ealry media is known as the Gateway Model.
 However, [RFC3960](https://datatracker.ietf.org/doc/html/rfc3960) details how this is, "seriously limited in the presence of forking", leading to media clipping.
-Since Matrix is fundamentally multi-device and multi-user, these issues may be even more prevelant.
+Since Matrix is fundamentally multi-device and multi-user, these issues may be even more prevalent.

 Furthermore, [RFC3959](https://datatracker.ietf.org/doc/html/rfc3959) explains that application servers may not be able to produce an answer for the UAS due to end-to-end encryption.
 Since all